Julien Dubuque International Film Festival 2024: A Cinematic Celebration in the Heart of the Midwest

 JDIFF is committed to sustainability and positive social impact, implementing initiatives to minimize its environmental footprint and support local businesses and craftspeople.
 The festival also shines a light on films that address critical social issues, inspiring community dialogue and action.

-A portion of the festival's proceeds is donated to local charities and arts education programs, reinforcing JDIFF's role as a catalyst for community enrichment and positive change.
+JDIFF partners with local programs, charities, and arts education programs, reinforcing JDIFF's role as a catalyst for community enrichment and positive change.

-The festival is guided by a dedicated team, including Executive Director Susan Gorrell, Festival Directors Michael Coty and Christopher Kulovitz, and Board Members Brad Cavanagh and Nancy Van Milligen.
-This year, JDIFF welcomes Lisa Malcolm, CEO of LynkPR, to its team, bringing a fresh perspective to enhance the festival's outreach and impact.
+At the helm of JDIFF is Executive Director Susan Gorrell, whose vision and dedication have been instrumental in guiding the festival's growth and success.
+Joining her is Lisa Malcolm, CEO of Lynk PR, serving as the festival's publicist and bringing a wealth of experience in media relations to amplify JDIFF's reach and impact.

+The festival benefits from the strategic direction and support of a distinguished Board of Directors, including:

 JDIFF extends heartfelt thanks to its major sponsors, TH Media, Runde Auto Group, and Renovo Media Group, whose support is crucial to the festival's success.